gurujada/sutra_ui/usage_rules.md

-# PhxUI Usage Rules for LLMs
+# Sutra UI Usage Rules for LLMs

-This document provides guidelines for AI assistants when working with the PhxUI component library.
+This document provides guidelines for AI assistants when working with the Sutra UI component library.

 ## Overview

-PhxUI is a pure Phoenix LiveView UI component library with no external dependencies.
+Sutra UI is a pure Phoenix LiveView UI component library with no external dependencies.
 Components use colocated JavaScript hooks where interactivity is needed.

 ## Core Principles

 ### 1. CSS-First Styling

-All component styling is defined in `priv/static/phx_ui.css`.
+All component styling is defined in `priv/static/sutra_ui.css`.
 When modifying components:

-- **DO**: Use CSS classes from `phx_ui.css`
+- **DO**: Use CSS classes from `sutra_ui.css`
-- **DO**: Add new CSS classes to `phx_ui.css` when needed
+- **DO**: Add new CSS classes to `sutra_ui.css` when needed
 - **DON'T**: Add inline Tailwind classes directly in component templates
 - **DON'T**: Use helper functions to generate Tailwind class strings